NBKelly/2022_AdventOfCode/README.md

 When you combine spaces, combine the set of origins, and the final space will have all origins relative to eachother.
 Simply pick the largest manhattan distance from that set.

+This works for both the simple (slow) and smart (fast) method outlined above.

+### Day 20: Trench Map

+#### Summary
+Given an image enhancement algorithm (rules for your cellular automata), and an image, produce an enhanced version of your image.

+There's an extremely malicious trick that Eric pulled with this one.
+The sample he gives can be solved in a nominal case simply by implementing the rules.
+The inputs all have rules which force the infinite space to toggle at each iteration step.
+The only way to figure this out is to manually inspect your input.

+If you know the trick, it's 10 seconds of time to program around it.

+Part 2 is also a joke.

+#### Part One
+Your rules are 512 pixels.
+To toggle a point, compute a binary number from the surrounding area just as eric says to do, and then find that index in your rules.
+That's all well and good.

+**but my input turns all empty blocks into filled blocks**

+to get around this, you need to on every second iteration, consider all blocks outside the defined boundaries of your image to be filled.

+#### Part Two
+Run the same things 50 times.

 <!---
 start vis